BICENTENNIAL TRIBUTE

 B: We shall begin with our new bathing etiquette - firstly, you shall purchase salts, oils, loofahs - and have Taffy pluck flower petals and refreshing herbs

-JM: 'Tis November, my Lord! - Taffy needs all our salt to preserve your lobsters!
+JM: 'Tis November, my Lord! - Taffy needs all our salt to preserve your lobsters

 B: Truth is, Joe (sighs) - well you remember how I once enjoyed my solitude here at Newstead?

-B: Just so - well, it happens that now - after the losses which greeted my return - for the first time, I find solitude and idleness irksome (shivers) At three and twenty I am left alone - what more can I be at seventy?
+B: Just so - well, it happens that now - after the losses which greeted my return - for the first time, I find solitude and idleness irksome (shivers) - at three and twenty I am left alone - what more can I be at seventy?

 B: The devil knows how, Joe!
 I have tried reading & boxing, & swimming, & writing, & rising early & sitting late, & water, & wine - ineffectual chemical remedies - yet here I am - freezing in a bath of claret - wretched to my very extremities!

-JM: There be your nautical cousin, Captain Byron, Mr. Hobhouse - I know he shall make few demands on us re. bath salts - Messrs.
-Harness, Dallas - er - and Mr. Davies! (chuckles) - that facetious jester so handsome - to whom you still owe a king's ransom
+JM: There be your nautical cousin, Captain Byron, then Mr. Hobhouse - I know he shall make few demands on us re. bath salts - Messrs.
+Harness, Dallas - er - and Mr. Scrope Davies! (chuckles) - that facetious jester so handsome - to whom you still owe a king's ransom

 B: A fine brace, are they not, Murray?
-Although - to think on't - Hodgson is battening down with his belovèd on the Lower Moor of Herefordshire, Davies is courting a piece at Harrowgate, Dallas - with his pockets full of MS's, is running to and fro - all his friends are Scribblers, you know - and Hobby remains at his Majesty's pleasure in Ireland (sighs) - heigh ho!
+Although - to think on't - Hodgson is battening down with his belovèd on the Lower Moor of Herefordshire, Davies is courting a piece at Harrowgate - Dallas, with his pockets full of MS's, is running to and fro - all his friends are Scribblers, you know - and Hobby remains at his Majesty's pleasure in Ireland (sighs) - heigh ho!

 JM spies Taffy